NoobishSVK/DiscordSpecsRP/README.md

 1. Download the packed file from the [releases](https://github.com/NoobishSVK/DiscordSpecsRP/releases) page. 📥
 2. Open the packed binary file. 💻

+## 😟 Troubleshooting
+Please see [TROUBLESHOOTING.md](https://github.com/NoobishSVK/DiscordSpecsRP/blob/main/TROUBLESHOOTING.md) for all the issues you might encounter.
+Only open an issue if the issue is **NOT** listed above.

 ## 🔧 For Developers
 If you'd like to run this repo and make changes yourself locally, you can do it this way:
 1. Install [npm](https://nodejs.org/en/download/).